Laggeros/Arduino_watering_system/README.md

 # Moisture-1-plant

-Plant moisture for one plant
+Moisture sensor for one plant with watering system

 Parts:
 1. Arduino nano